cybertoxin/CryptoFeed/README.md

 <b>DISCLAIMER</b>

 The CryptoFeed is generated using an AI classification engine.
 The feed goes through minimal manual curation before is published and as such it can contain legitimate crypto products and services.
-Krdinal assumes no responsibility on how this feed.
 The feed is provided AS-IS without any warranties.
 Users should not expect this feed to be provided AS-IS in perpetuity as it can be changed or deleted without prior warning.

 Released under MIT License.